virgesmith/demographyMicrosim/README.md

 (The final argument stops R from inserting an index column into the saved data, which we do not require.)

-In this example, microsynthesis is necessary due to the fact that we have fertility/mortality rates for a single year of age, but census data does not give us ethnicity by single year of age.
-Using microsynthesis, we can generate a synthetic population that enumerates both ethnicity and single year of age for every individual.
-Moreover, this population is entirely consistent with the input data: it matches both the ethnicity total (by age band) and the population total (by single year of age) for each geographical area and gender.

-[shameless plug] For the microsynthesis we use the humanleague R package that generates a population using quasirandom sampling of the marginal data.

-The code can be split into three functional parts:
-1. load the input data and compute various data that will be required later (such as the categories, .and a mapping between age band and age)
-2. perform microsyntheses for each geographical area and insert into the the population
-3. perform checks on the synthesised population to ensure it is consistent with the input data

 ### Step 2 - Microsimulation (Projection)

 Assuming you have already carried out the microsynthesis step above, we can project the population 10 years forward to 2021 using the following: